Richa-04/Richa-04/README.md

 -->
 ## 👨‍💻 About Me

-🎓 **MSIS Student @ Northeastern University** | Full-Stack Developer passionate about creating scalable, efficient, and impactful solutions.
-I thrive on solving complex technical challenges and continuously expanding my expertise in modern web technologies, cloud computing, and AI integration.
+🎓 **MS in Information Systems @ Northeastern University**

+I'm a Software Developer who loves building applications that make life simpler, smarter, and more enjoyable.
+I have 1.5 years of experience as a Python Developer, where I built and maintained applications, developed solutions on AWS, and collaborated with teams to deliver reliable products.

+I enjoy turning ideas into practical, user-friendly solutions.
+Currently, I'm expanding my skills in full-stack development and cloud technologies, learning how technology, data, and business come together to solve real-world problems.

+🌱 **When I'm not coding:** Traveling to new places, hiking, or getting lost in anime worlds!

 ---